 - Red Free

+When it comes to pruning fruit trees, your goal is to maximize growth on lateral branches, rather than the leaders.
+Lateral branches will have higher fruit yields than central upright branches.
 Consider pruning your gravenstein apple tree late in the winter or early in the spring.
 It's best to aim for just before the growth starts in the spring so cuts won't be left unprotected against the coldest winter temperatures.

 Pruning is important for apple trees because it will allow growers to choose a basic structure for the tree, and in the case of the gravenstein tree, it can help create a sturdy scaffold to support the weight of the heavy fruits.
-Pruned trees can also obtain a higher yield of fruit, and are easier to care for.

 "Malus X Domestica".
 Portland.Gov, https://www.portland.gov/trees/malus-x-domestica.